bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t win a game by doing nothing.
-And if someone else wins it for you then you haven’t accomplished anything.
-Life is the same way.
+> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.

-> — Junichirou Kagami —
+> — Might Guy —

 </div>